telerik/blazor-docs/knowledge-base/switch-display-labels-in-bootstrap.md

 ---
 title: Display ON/OFF Labels of the Switch in Bootstrap and Material
-description: How to display ON/OFF Labels of the Switch in Bootstrap and Material
+description: How to display ON/OFF Labels of the Switch in Bootstrap and Material theme
 type: how-to
-page_title: Display ON/OFF Labels of the Switch in Bootstrap and Material
+page_title: Display ON/OFF Labels of the Switch in Bootstrap and Material Theme
 slug: switch-kb-display-labels-in-bootstrap
 position:
 tags: